cardillan/mindcode/doc/syntax/BEST-PRACTICES.markdown

 # The `case` expressions

-Mindcode provides a very powerful optimization for `case` expressions, in case where all the `when` values are either integer constants, or constant Mindustry objects of the same type (blocks, items, etc.).
+Mindcode provides a very powerful optimization for `case` expressions, if all the `when` values are either integer constants, or constant Mindustry objects of the same type (blocks, items, etc.).

 As an extreme example, in target `8.0` or higher Mindcode may be capable of converting the entire case expression into a single instruction: